 - Who white-glove services are best for

-- How white-glove services impact freight shipping pricing
+- How white-glove services impact freight shipping prices

 In the end, this blog will leave you with a far better grasp on this topic so that you can decide whether this service fits your supply chain, your needs and your bottom line.
 Let’s get into it.

-In the freight shipping world, white-glove services are final-mile freight delivery services offered by logistics companies spanning the nation.
+In the freight shipping world, white-glove delivery services are final-mile freight delivery services offered by many logistics companies.
 When requested, carriers offer white-glove services as a way to inject additional value into the freight delivery process.